lwkblack/lwkblack.com/README.md

-# V0ID is an a tool made by the astounding VOIDTOOLS team
+# V0ID is a tool made by the astounding VOIDTOOLS team

 # Link on website <3